Security of Customers’ Resources and Applications:

 - PCI DSS AOC for US Data Centers

-You can find a list of these attestations, the ISO 27001 certification, and their respective scopes in the compliance and certification section of OVHcloud's website.
+You can find a list of these attestations, the ISO 27001 certification, and their respective scopes in the Attestations & Certifications section of OVHcloud's compliance website.

 - Information Security Management System (ISMS)

 - Risk Management